 I am also a member of the Specialistenvereniging Migratierecht Advocaten (SVMA Specialists Association of Migration Lawyers) and the Werkgroep Rechtsbijstand in Vreemdelingenzaken (WRV -Working Group on Legal Aid in Immigration).

-In case of an application for your partner or spouse, Article 8 of the ECHR guarantees the right to private life or family life.
-However, in spite of this, because of practical issues such as having the minimum required income it is still not easy to obtain a residence permit.
+In case of an application for your partner or spouse, Article 8 ECHR guarantees the right to private life or family life.
+However in some cases having the minimum required income can be an issue.
 Sometimes people have an income that is not high enough according to the law, but can still maintain themselves without having to rely on welfare.
 In such cases the invocation of EU directives and jurisprudence laws (EU law) may offer a solution.
 The European rules for family reunification are often less stringent than that required by Dutch law.
 In all such cases EU law overrides national law, and a lawyer who specializes in Dutch immigration and foreign law or EU migration law such as I do is the right person to help you.
-I may appeal on your behalf for the invocation of Article 8 of the ECHR, the Family Reunification and various landmark verdicts by the high Court including, among others, Chakroun, Khachab, Rodriguez Da Silva and Jeunesse.

 In some cases, you only receive a social benefit (ziektewet of arbeidsongeschiktheidsuitkering), but for example no prospect of recovery for the upcoming years.
 In those cases, we can also look for solutions together.
 Often there are special circumstances to make an appeal.
 This is highly dependant on the medical situation.
 Therefore, the help of medical experts is important.
 We can look at the possibilities together.